usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

-In general, the review page renders the form data in review mode automatically.
-There are, however, some specific options you can pass to the form config to customize certain review functionality.
+The review page renders the form data in review mode automatically.
+However, you can pass some specific options to the form config to customize some review features.

 This property is nested directly under `uiSchema`:
 - `'ui:reviewWidget'`: takes a widget component to render on the review page for that field.
 Default review widgets are automatically rendered, so only use this if you need to customize the review widget that is used.